 Like a trial, you can present evidence, including witnesses.
 The other party can cross-examine any witnesses.

 After the hearing, the judge will enter a final judgment of dissolution of marriage.

 To note, if you were able to agree on all aspects of the divorce, a settlement agreement will be filed prior to a contested final hearing, the latter of which will no longer be required.

 Resolving Other Divorce Matters in Orlando, Florida

-Contact Experienced Divorce Attorneys in Orlando Today
+Contact Our Divorce Attorneys in Orlando FL Today!